Solvable Tuple Patterns and Their Applications to Program Verification: Applications to Automated Verification of List-Manipulating Programs

 \section{Applications to Automated Verification of List-Manipulating Programs}

-In this section, we discuss how to apply the STP inference to automated verification of programs manipulating list-like data structures.
+This section discusses how to apply the (C)STP inference to automated verification of programs manipulating list-like data structures.
 We focus on CHC-based automated program verification~\cite{DBLP:conf/sas/BjornerMR13}, where program verification problems are reduced to the satisfiability problem for constrained Horn clauses (CHCs, a.k.a. constraint logic programs), and passed to an automated CHC solver.
+The CHC satisfiability problem is undecidable in general, but a number of CHC solvers that automatically solve it have been developed, though they are inevitably incomplete.
+These solvers typically support integer and real arithmetic, arrays, and ADTs.
+An annual competition on CHC solvers called CHC-COMP is held.
 The CHC-based approach provides a uniform, language-agnostic approach to automated verification.
 It has recently been studied extensively and applied to various languages, ranging from low-level languages like C and LLVM~\cite{DBLP:conf/tacas/GurfinkelKN15,DBLP:conf/esop/TomanSSI020}, to high-level languages like Java~\cite{DBLP:conf/cav/KahsaiRSS16}, Rust~\cite{DBLP:journals/toplas/MatsushitaTK21}, and OCaml~\cite{Unno09PPDP,DBLP:journals/jar/ChampionCKS20}.
+As noted in Section~\ref{sec:intro}, however, CHC solvers over ADTs have so far been unsatisfactory.

-We first review the definition of CHCs and their connection with program verification in Section~\ref{sec:chc-rev}.
-We then propose a basic application of STP inference to CHC solving over list-like data structures in Section~\ref{sec:stp-app}.
-Sections~\ref{sec:combination} and \ref{sec:app-multiset} discuss further enhancement of the STP-based CHC solving proposed in Section~\ref{sec:stp-app}.
+Below we first introduce a class of CHCs with word constraints, and show that it is decidable whether a system of CHCs (i.e., a finite set of CHCs) in that class has a model describable using CSTPs in Section~\ref{sec:chc-words}.
+This result is directly applicable to the \(\Reva{}\) example in Section~\ref{sec:intro}.
+Sections~\ref{sec:combination} and \ref{sec:app-multiset} discuss further enhancement of the STP-based CHC solving.